BenQ EX3203R Monitor Review – The 1440p upgrade you didn’t know you needed.

-I never felt like the features were just “there”.
-I actually ended up using most of them, and the one feature I didn’t have a need for (Super Resolution, discussed below), I’m sure I’ll end up using it later on down the road for some retro gaming.
+I never felt like the features were just “there,” and I actually ended up using most of them.
+That being said, the one feature I didn’t need for was Super Resolution (discussed below).
+I’m sure I’ll end up using it later on down the road for some retro gaming, though.

 Starting the features portion of this list is High-Dynamic-Range.
 One of the biggest things that contribute to how good a picture looks is the range of colors and the contrast that can be displayed.

-HDR increases that range significantly, allowing for much deeper, richer colors and much brighter images.
+HDR increases that range significantly, allowing for much deeper, richer, and brighter images.

-I decided to use Shadow of the Tomb Raider as a test subject and I have to say I was pleasantly surprised.
-The changes are night and day.
+I decided to use Shadow of the Tomb Raider as a test subject, and I have to say I was pleasantly surprised.
+The changes are fairly evident.

 FreeSync is a technology from AMD that allows their GPUs to sync with a monitor’s refresh rate.
 This allows the refresh rate and the FPS of your game to sync together.
 This creates a super-smooth playing experience since your monitor will only refresh when a new frame is available; it will also help eliminate screen tearing.